Baby congestion: 5 common causes and remedies that work

 Signs that your baby’s congestion needs immediate medical care

 Sometimes infant congestion can impair your baby's breathing, which Duda says is a clear signal to take your little one to the doctor — no matter the cause.

-If you're ever concerned about your baby's breathing, an appointment with your pediatrician is called for.
+If you're ever concerned about your baby's breathing, make an appointment with your pediatrician.